Talking Tom & Friends: Talking Tom Splash Force

 Talking Tom Splash Force is a game in which the player uses water balloons to attack criminals.

 My Talking Tom Friends

 My Talking Tom Friends is a game where the player takes care of Tom initially, but later gets Angela, Hank, Ginger, Ben and Becca to take care of too.
+It was soft-launched in February 2020, before releasing globally on June 11, 2020.